 1.1 Research Associate

-1.1.1 As a National Research Council Research Associate, you are a scientist or engineer at the doctoral level, chosen by the National Research Council in a national competition.
-You have been offered an award to perform scholarly research on a problem of your own choice at a federal laboratory approved for participation in the Associateship Programs.
+1.1.1 As an NRC Research Associate, you are a scientist or engineer at the doctoral level, chosen for an award in a national competition.
+You have been offered the award to perform scholarly research on a problem of your own choice at a federal laboratory approved for participation in the NRC Research Associateship Programs.

 1.1.2 You enjoy the status and privileges of a guest investigator at the laboratory.
-You are not an employee of the National Research Council or the sponsoring laboratory and do not perform personal services for either organization.
+You are not an employee of the Academies or the sponsoring laboratory and do not perform personal services for either organization.

-1.2.1 A Postdoctoral Research Associate has held the doctoral degree for less than five years at the time of application.
+1.2.1 An NRC Postdoctoral Research Associate has held the doctoral degree for less than five years at the time of application.

 1.4 Laboratory and Center

-1.4.1 For the purposes of the Associateship Programs, the term “laboratory” is used to refer to any agency or facility, or division of such an agency or facility, which is currently participating in the Programs.
+1.4.1 For the purposes of the NRC Research Associateship Programs, the term “laboratory” is used to refer to any agency or facility, or division of such an agency or facility, which is currently participating in the Programs.
 The terms “center” and “institute” are sometimes used instead of “laboratory.”
 In some cases, federal laboratories partner with non-federal centers.
 These centers may be located in universities or other non-federal research facilities.
-In all cases, these affiliated centers have been approved by the National Research Council for participation in the Research Associateship Programs.
+In all cases, these affiliated centers have been approved for participation in the NRC Research Associateship Programs.